-Meet the change makers.
+Meet the Changemakers

 Co-Founder and Managing Director

 Gerda has a BA in Urban and Regional Planning and a Masters in Development Politics from Stockholm University.

-In 2010 Cristina launched Giving Wings in Stockholm, Sweden.
-The foundation’s work is focused on women and girl’s education and healthcare with a concentration in East Africa and South East Asia.
-She is one of the founding members of Maverick Collective, a global community of strategic philantropists and informed advocates created by PSI in partnership with Bill & Melinda Gates Foundation.
-She is also an active board member of Afripads in Uganda and on the advisory board of Acumen.
+In 2010, Cristina launched Giving Wings in Stockholm, Sweden.
+The foundation’s work is focused on women's and girl’s education and healthcare with a specialization in East Africa and Southeast Asia.
+She is one of the founding members of Maverick Collective, a global community of strategic philanthropists and informed advocates created by PSI in partnership with Bill & Melinda Gates Foundation.
+Cristina is also a board member of AFRIpads in Uganda and Acumen.

-Beyond her work as a women’s health advocate Cristina is a founding partner at Influence Film, supporting the production of feature length documentary films and growing new audiences for them through Influence Film Club.
+Beyond her work as a women’s health advocate, Cristina is a founding partner at Influence Film, supporting the production of feature-length documentary films and growing new audiences for them through Influence Film Club.

 Wendy’s focus is on strategic philanthropy: in investing and engaging with an entire ecosystem to learn from its gaps and overlaps, in building and nurturing networks and supporting local leadership, and in convening meetings and events.
 Wendy believes that The Case For Her must actively engage with its partners and provide resources to help ensure success.
 "Effective giving requires doing homework.
 And it’s much more fun with teamwork."